Big data is big business

-Organizations are warehouses for untapped data—mining it for insights will drive your bottom line.
+Organizations are warehouses for untapped data, and mining the right data for insights will drive your bottom line.

-This seminar serves professionals at all career levels who are curious to survey the newest technological advancements across the Big Data, Machine Learning and AI spectrum with a practical and applied focus.
+This course serves professionals at all career levels who are curious to survey the newest technological advancements across the big data, machine learning, and artificial intelligence spectrum with a practical and applied focus.

-- Gain a firm understanding of the basics and then learn the advantages and limitations of applying Machine Learning and AI in practice.
+- Gain a firm understanding of the basics and then learn the advantages and limitations of applying machine learning and artificial intelligence in practice.

-- Discover how to properly construct a prudent strategy to leverage Big Data by utilizing Machine Learning and AIalgorithms to disrupt their own industries.
+- Discover how to properly construct a prudent strategy to leverage big data by utilizing machine learning and algorithms to disrupt their own industries.

-- Become conversant on the topics of Big Data, Machine Learning and AI.
+- Become conversant on the topics of big data, machine learning, and artificial intelligence.

 Assistant Professor, Carey Business School

-Tamas Budavari, Ph.D. is an Associate Professor in Departments of Applied Mathematics & Statistics, Computer Sciences, and Physics & Astronomy.
+Tamas Budavari, PhD is an associate professor in Departments of Applied Mathematics and Statistics, Computer Sciences, and Physics and Astronomy.
 The core of his research is in computational statistics, Bayesian inference, low-dimensional embeddings, streaming algorithms, parallel processing on GPUs, scientific databases, and survey astronomy.
-He has been focusing on various statistical and computational challenges in astronomy as modern detector technology is rapidly changing the way science is done.
+He focuses on various statistical and computational challenges in astronomy as modern detector technology is rapidly changing the way science is done.